andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 - public InputMap **getInputMap**()
 - protected void **execute**(FunctionTag)

 The use of the InputMap allows the Control to provide public methods for some or all function tags.
-These methods allow the user to customize some aspects of behavior without making changes to the public APIs or subclassing.
+These methods allow the application to customize some aspects of behavior without making changes to the public APIs or subclassing.

-The following example illustrates a copy() method declared at the control level, which delegates to the function provided by the behavior or the user:
+The following example illustrates a copy() method declared at the control level, which delegates to the function provided by the behavior or the application:

 ```java
     public void copy() {